TcMenu/documentation/content/arduino-libraries/tc-menu/themes/rendering-with-themes-icons-grids.md

 ### Creating two icon menu items on the same row

 Here we present an example theme builder layout to show how to override two menu items so that they appear on the same row, row `3` in this case, one with an XBMP image, the other with a color 4 bit per pixel palette image.
-Note that [TcMenu Designer can generate XBMP and palette images]({{< relref "creating-and-using-bitmaps-menu.md" >}})
+Note that [TcMenu Designer can generate XBMP and palette images](${relRef("creating-and-using-bitmaps-menu.md")})

     // for menuEngine, we override the drawing to use a color palette based icon themeBuilder.menuItemOverride(menuEngine)